Man accused of firing shotgun outside synagogue in upstate New York is taken into custody, police say - KESQ

 The 28-year-old man is accused of saying “Free Palestine” and firing the gun outside Temple Israel in Albany, city Police Chief Eric Hawkins told reporters, without releasing the person’s name.
 No injuries were reported after the gunfire, which came hours before the observance of Hanukkah would begin.

-The FBI’s Albany office, in a statement released to CNN affiliate WRGB Thursday night, said Mufid Fawaz Alkhader was arrested and charged after the incident, without saying whether Alkhader was the person accused of firing the shots.
+The FBI’s Albany office, in a statement Thursday night, said Mufid Fawaz Alkhader was arrested and charged after the incident, without saying whether Alkhader was the person accused of firing the shots.
 Alkhader was charged with possession of a firearm by a prohibited person, the FBI statement reads.

 More information will be provided by the US attorney’s office after an initial court appearance scheduled for Friday morning in a federal district court in Albany, the statement from the FBI’s Albany office reads.